harshagnihotri10/kanban-board/README.md

 - **CSS:** Styling is done using CSS to ensure a clean and visually appealing user interface.

-- **Vercel:** The Kanban Board is deployed and hosted on Vercel for accessibility.
+- **Vercel:** The Kanban Board is deployed and hosted on Vercel for accessibility..